 Dr. Anoop Jhurani performed the first robotic-assisted partial knee replacement surgery in Rajasthan in 2018.

-Dr. Jhurani, who has performed over 12,000 hip and knee replacement surgeries and is a specialist in robotic partial knee replacement surgery and revision surgeries, claims that as a result, patient satisfaction has increased.
+Dr. Jhurani, who has performed over 12,000 knee and hip replacement surgeries and is a specialist in robotic partial knee replacement surgery and revision surgeries, claims that as a result, patient satisfaction has increased.
 The patient can resume everyday activities and feel normal once more.
 In order to provide his patients with the most satisfaction, he consults them to engage in aerobic exercises and other physical activities.